baikauskaite/MortgageCalculator/README.md

-*The program's interface is in Lithuanian language*
+*The program's interface is in Lithuanian language, however, work is being done to translate it to English*

 # Mortgage Calculator